Kong/docs.konghq.com/src/gateway/kong-production/website-api-serving.md

 ## How to serve both a website and APIs using {{site.base_gateway}}

-A common use case for API providers is to make Kong serve both a website and the APIs over port: `80` or `443` in production.
+A common use case for API providers is to make {{site.base_gateway}} serve both a website and the APIs over port: `80` or `443` in production.
 For example, `https://example.net` (Website) and `https://example.net/api/v1` (API).